Sarvandani/Computer_Vision_Image_Segmentation_people_running/README.md

 Here I used pretrained Mask R-CNN and DeepLabV3 models to perform image segmentation.
 First of all, I installed the following requirements on my Google Colab environment.
 You also need to work on GPU of Colab.
+Different visualizations of Mask R-CNN model can be seen in the following.

 ```
 !pip install torch torchvision torchaudio